codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 ### Using `onAvailable` and `onUnavailable` handlers

-You can setup handlers that are executed when the user assigns a service instance to your bundle, removes the assignment or when the service client got updated in some way.
+You can set up handlers that are executed when the user assigns a service instance to your bundle, removes the assignment or when the service client got updated in some way.

 Handlers added with `onAvailable` will get called if there was a change and you got a client: